Liquidate to Liberate: How Company Liquidation in South Africa Can Eliminate Debt and Restart Your Business

-Are you borrowing more and more money to pour into your failing business to keep it afloat?
-Do you have to sell assets, to generate cash flow?
-What about staff and rent – are you trying to reduce staff and rent just to keep going?
+Liquidation of a business is a powerful legal tool in the arsenal of any business owner.
+There is little to fear of it and would particularly apply to business owners who answer yes to the following questions: Are you borrowing more and more money to pour into your failing business to keep it afloat?
+Do you have to sell assets to generate cash flow?
+What about staff and rent—are you trying to reduce staff and rent just to keep going?
 If this sounds familiar, you should read further.
-If you think that it is better to keep going than to stop and start over, read on please, as you will learn that this is exaclty the wrong thing to do!
+If you think that it is better to keep going than to stop and start over, you will learn in this article is exactly the wrong thing to do and that liquidation is the cheaper and faster solution.

-Liquidation closes a company down which stops harassment from creditors.
-After Liquidation a liquidator is appointed to wind up the company.
-The creditors must take part in the winding up process and stop legal action against the company.
+Liquidation closes a company down, stopping harassment from creditors.
+After liquidation, a liquidator is appointed to wind up the company.
+The creditors must take part in the winding-up process and stop legal action against the company.

-If there is no bright future, just hope, then it is most definitely the time to restructure the business and start over.
+If there is no bright future, just hope, then it is most definitely time to restructure the business and start over, because hope is not a concrete solution.

 Why must a company Liquidate?